RanL703/Retrieval-Augmented-ChatBot/README.md

    curl -s https://ollama.com/download.sh```
   More info on the [Ollama GitHub](https://github.com/ollama/ollama).

-5. Install Mistral through Ollama:
+5. Install Llama3.1 through Ollama:
-     Mistral is a language model that can be run using Ollama.
-To install Mistral:
+     Llama3.1 is one of many language models that can be run using Ollama.
+To install Llama3.1:
      ```bash
-        ollama pull mistral```
+        ollama pull llama3.1```
-  This command downloads and installs the Mistral model for use with Ollama.
-You can find more details in the [Official Ollama Documentation for Mistral](https://ollama.com/library/mistral).
+  This command downloads and installs the Llama3.1 model for use with Ollama.
+You can find more details in the [Official Ollama Documentation for Llama3.1]((https://ollama.com/library/llama3.1)).
 7. Ensure your API is running locally on 'localhost:11434'.
 Adjust the API endpoint URL in the script if necessary.

 8. Place your corpus text file (new_data.txt) in the project directory.